MeltwaterArchive/storyplayer/modules/hoststable/usingHostsTable.md

 _usingHostsTable()_ allows you to inject and remove entries from Storyplayer's [hosts table](how-hosts-are-remembered.html).

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostsTableActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingHostsTable_.

 ## Behaviour And Return Codes